KGB Museum Riga: The Corner House & its dark history

 You won’t get a proper impression of the place if you don’t take the guided tour.
 While the entrance is free for the ground floor, you won’t “feel” what happened there.

 However, the ground floor of the former KGB headquarters offers a great introduction to what comes next.
-There is an exhibition with informational panels and a couple of photos that give you an initial impression of the building.
-Parts of the background story are there, and going through the written words will offer an insight into the dark era.
+There is an exhibition featuring informational panels and a few photos that provide an initial impression of the building.
+Parts of the background story are present, and reading through the written words will offer insight into the dark era.

 For example, the entrance on the corner of Brīvības iela and Stabu iela was the one that people would enter between 1944 and 1991.
 However, the Soviet Secret Police officials, known as Cheka, could use three more entrances.
 If you had received a letter to appear for interrogation, you should come here and use the door in the corner to enter.